smuefsmuef/HeritageSitesJavaFX/README.md

 -Styling of Application
--Additional column with Yes-Image, small Tooltip for visited Sites -Add new site: automatically set year, set next id -Startpage right: on click on the table it disappears
+-Additional column with Yes-Image, small Tooltip for visited Sites -Add new site: automatically set year, set next id -Mini Validation of Date Inscribed: Regex to check format of year -Startpage right: on click on the table the startpage disappears